schrockwell/bodyguard/README.md

 end
 ```

-For more info, see `Bodyguard.Policy` in the docs.

 ## Controllers

 Phoenix 1.3 introduces the `action_fallback` controller macro.
 This is the recommended way to deal with authorization failures.

-The fallback controller should handle any `{:error, reason}` results returned by `authorize/3` callbacks.
+The fallback controller should handle `{:error, :unauthorized}` and other errors returned by `authorize/3` callbacks.

-Normally, authorization failure results in `{:error, :unauthorized}`.
-If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` instead, and handle it separately in the fallback controller.
+If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` instead, and render a 404 in the fallback controller.

+See the section "Overriding `action/2` for custom arguments" in [the Phoenix.Controller docs](https://hexdocs.pm/phoenix/Phoenix.Controller.html) for a clean way to pass the `current_user` directly to each controller action.

 ```elixir
 # lib/my_app/web/controllers/post_controller.ex